-- 3 This column represents the average of the amounts reported for the Company's named executive officers as determined in accordance with Item 402(m)(2) as a group (excluding Mr. Oates) (NEOs)1, as reported in the "Total" column of the Summary Compensation Table in each applicable fiscal year.
+- This column represents the average of the amounts reported for the Company's named executive officers as determined in accordance with Item 402(m)(2) as a group, excluding Messrs.
+Oates and Zimmer (except as otherwise noted for 2022 and 2021 for Mr. Zimmer) (NEOs)1, as reported in the "Total" column of the Summary Compensation Table in each applicable fiscal year.
 Please refer to the Summary Compensation Table in the Company's Proxy Statement for the applicable fiscal year.
-The names of each of the NEOs (excluding Mr. Oates) included for purposes of calculating the average amounts in each applicable fiscal year are as follows: (i) for 2022, Mr. Zimmer and Mr. McIntosh; and (ii) for 2021, Mr. Zimmer and Mr. McIntosh. - 4 This column represents the average amount of "compensation actually paid" to the NEOs as a group (excluding Mr. Oates), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the NEOs as a group (excluding Mr. Oates) during the applicable fiscal year.
-In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the NEOs as a group (excluding Mr. Oates) for each fiscal year to determine the compensation actually paid, using the same adjustment methodology described above in Note 2(c):
+The names of each of the NEOs, excluding Messrs.
+Oates and Zimmer (except as otherwise noted for 2022 and 2021 for Mr. Zimmer), included for purposes of calculating the average amounts in each applicable fiscal year are as follows: (i) for 2023, Mr. McIntosh and Mr. Crosby; (ii) for 2022, Mr. Zimmer and Mr. McIntosh; and (iii) for 2021, Mr. Zimmer and Mr. McIntosh. - This column represents the average amount of "compensation actually paid" to the NEOs as a group (excluding Mr. Oates and Mr. Zimmer for fiscal 2023), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the NEOs as a group, excluding Messrs.
+Oates and Zimmer (except as otherwise noted for 2022 and 2021 for Mr. Zimmer), during the applicable fiscal year.
+The names of each of the NEOs, excluding Messrs.
+Oates and Zimmer (except as otherwise noted for 2022 and 2021 for Mr. Zimmer), included for purposes of calculating the average amounts in each applicable fiscal year are as follows: (i) for 2023, Mr. McIntosh and Mr. Crosby; (ii) for 2022, Mr. Zimmer and Mr. McIntosh; and (iii) for 2021, Mr. Zimmer and Mr. McIntosh.

+In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the NEOs as a group (excluding Messrs.
+Oates and Zimmer) for fiscal year 2023 to determine the compensation actually paid in fiscal year 2023, using the same adjustment methodology described above in Note 2(c):